Bike pumps can help you get the right tyre pressure!

-Air pumps are not only used to reinflate your tire after a puncture or to inflate a new tire.
-All tires lose air when not in use.
-That's why regularly monitoring the tire pressure with a pump is essential.
-As well as different types of pump (mini pumps, floor pumps, foot pumps, CO2 pumps) with various pumping capacities, you also have to take valve types into consideration when buying a pump.
-Here are some tips on this and other features of air pumps for bikes.
+Air pumps are not only used to reinflate your tyre after a puncture or to inflate a new tyre, they’re also used to fill a tyre with missing air.
+Regularly monitoring the tyre pressure with a pump is therefore essential.
+As well as different types of pumps (mini pumps, floor pumps, foot pumps, CO2 pumps) with various pumping capacities, you also have to take valve types into consideration when buying a pump.
+Here are some tips and other features of bike air pumps.

-Bike pumps support different valve types and come in different sizes as a result.
+Bike pumps support different valve types and therefore come in different sizes.
 Not all models come with a pressure gauge (scale displaying the pressure in bar and PSI) and have the same pumping capacity.

-As with other bike accessories you need to take the intended use into consideration.
+As with other bike accessories, you need to take the intended use into consideration.
 If you're looking for a portable bike pump for use on the go, you should consider a telescopic mini pump or a CO2 pump.
-These pumps are small, lightweight and can easily be attached to the frame or stored in the saddlebag.
+These pumps are small, lightweight and can easily be attached to the frame or stored in a saddle bag.
 The important thing is to get a pump that is compatible with the valves on your wheels!
 There's the Dunlop valve, the Presta/Sclaverand valve and the Schrader valve (as found on cars).
-Compact bicycle pumps specify their pumping capacity and not all models are suitable for high-pressure road bike tires.
-For fast inflating in competitions etc. a pump for CO2 cartridges is recommended.
+Compact bicycle pumps specify their pumping capacity and not all models are suitable for high-pressure racing bike tyres.
+For fast inflating in competitions etc. a pump with CO2 cartridges is recommended.

-For regular pressure control at home and changing tires/inner tubes a floor or foot pump should be the first choice.
-It is a lot easier and quicker to achieve a high pressure with these types of pump.
-Large road bike pumps like this also tend to include a pressure gauge and valve adapter.
+For regular pressure control at home and when changing tyres/inner tubes, a floor or foot pump should be your go-to choice.
+It’s a lot easier and quicker to achieve a high pressure with these types of pumps.
+Large road bike pumps like these also tend to include a pressure gauge and valve adapter.

 Don't forget to check the material when buying a bike pump.
-Lightweight models intended for portable use are made of aluminum, but if you want a long-lasting pump for the workshop the pump shaft should be made of steel.
+Lightweight models intended for portable use are made of aluminium, but if you want a long-lasting pump, the pump shaft should be made of steel.
 Small details like soft and ergonomic handles, an integrated pump hose for mini-pumps and a wide, stable base for floor pumps complete the package.
 Good-quality bike pumps are available from brands like Zefal, Birzman and Contec.